How to become a developer: A beginner’s guide

 The way ahead

 A developer is, first and foremost, a programmer and programming languages are the meat and potatoes of all things related to web and software.
 While there are many languages to choose from, start by selecting at least two.
-Python, Java, PHP and C# are some of the most in-demand programming languages of 2020.
+Python, Java, PHP and C# are some of the most in-demand programming languages.

 As you master new languages, apply them to real-world problems to reinforce your skills and motivate yourself to keep learning.